rian39/notes/daston_objectivity_1992.md

 Graphical representation could cut across the artificial boundaries of natural languages to reveal nature to all people, and graphical representation could cut across disciplinary boundaries to capture phenomena as diverse as the pulse of a heart and the downturn of an economy.
 Pictures became more than merely helpful tools; they were the words of nature itself.
 116

 The search for this rendition of objective representation was a moral, as much as a technical, quest.
-117
+117 {#images} {#regulation}

 As we have seen, mechanical objectivity encompassed all of science in its injunctions, admonishing the theorist and experimenter trafficking in words as well as the atlas maker trafficking in images.
 However, the atlas image held a privileged position in the morality of mechanical objectivity, first as its enforcer and then as its purest realization.
 120

 We can fully understand why photographs wear the halo of objectivity only when we recognize that the kind of objectivity that beatifies them is mechanical objectivity 123